kernelim/gitomail/doc/config.md

 SMTP password for sending mails.

-__Example GMail configuration__
+__Example Gmail configuration__

-A configuration for GMail or 'Google for Domains' can be based on the following template:
+A configuration for Gmail or 'Google for Domains' can be based on the following template:

 ```no-highlight
 smtp_hostname: smtp.gmail.com